microlinkhq/browserless/README.md

 ### .html(url, options)

-It serializes the content from the target `url` into HTML.
+Used to serialize the content of a target `url` into HTML.

 ```js
 const html = await browserless.html('https://example.com')